metamn/react-final-form/README.md

 2. Auto generates the form fields using a theme (Material UI, Bootstrap, self made, etc.)

-- Every aspect of the theme must be customizable: Input group headers, Group headers, ...
+- Every aspect of the theme must be customizable: Input group headers, Group headers, fields, ...

 3. Does validation and error messaging